 I undertook new training and began working (part-time) as a career/life coach.
 This ultimately led to graduate school at Lakeland College where I earned my Master’s degree in Professional Counseling.
 And culminated in my current private practice supporting individuals and couples through the all-but-certain challenges that life likes to throw our way.

-I’m grateful for the journey that brought me to this incredible profession and to the exceptional clients I’ve been privileged to serve.
+I’m extremely grateful for the journey that brought me to this incredible profession and to the exceptional clients I’ve been privileged to serve.
 I cannot wait to meet my future clients and support their inevitable transformations.

 Outside of client sessions, you’ll probably find me walking my dog, trying new recipes, reading a book (OK – listening on Audible), or enjoying a cup of coffee with a friend.
 Coffee, in my opinion, should really be included as its own food group. 😉